Getting To Meteora

 My next viewpoints are from Kalabaki itself.
 Meteora is spread before me, one of those stunning places that should be on any bucket list.
 It is already included on the UNESCO World Heritage List - more on that later.
 It is a series of rock formations (unromantically composed of sandstone conglomerate originally from the seabed) hosting precipitously built complexes of Eastern Orthodox monasteries, second in importance only to Mount Athos.
-The six (of an original 24) monasteries are perched on immense natural pillars and huge rounded boulders that dominate the skyline.
+The six (from an original 24) monasteries are perched on immense natural pillars and huge rounded boulders that dominate the skyline.
 The area is named Meteora for obvious reasons.
 And it’s astonishing.

 The History of Meteora